 Phantom power is a controversial topic in recording, as some people believe it helps the microphone to produce a clearer sound.
 No external phantom power is needed for a USB mic

-If you have an XLR condenser microphone then you will need a phantom power supply to use it.
+If you have an XLR microphone then you will need a phantom power supply to use it.

-If you are unsure about your needs, then I would recommend buying an XLR condenser microphone and using the audio interface for recording vocals or instruments.
+If you are unsure about your needs, then I would recommend buying an XLR microphone and using the audio interface for recording vocals or instruments.

 The answer really comes down to the type of microphone you're looking for and the scenario you are using it for.

-I would recommend either USB or XLR condenser microphones if your needs have been outlined above, and an audio interface to go with them.
+I would recommend either USB or XLR microphones if your needs have been outlined above, and an audio interface to go with them.